 On the Basis of Time

 - Very Short Period Market: This is when the supply of the goods is fixed, and so it cannot be changed instantaneously.
 Say for example the market for flowers, vegetables.
-Fruits etc. The price of goods will depend on the demand.
+Fruits etc. The price of goods will depend on demand.

 - Short Period Market: The market is slightly longer than the previous one.
 Here the supply can be slightly adjusted.